Contributing to AT Protocol MCP Server

 - Include environment information

-- Add relevant logs (sanitize credentials!)
+- Add relevant logs (remove sensitive data)

 - Describe expected vs actual behavior